Florida, Missouri: History

-The village of Florida was laid out in the winter of 1831.
+The village was laid out in the winter of 1831.
 The community took its name from the state of Florida.
 The founders were Robert Donaldson, Joseph Grigsby, Hugh A. Hickman, a Doctor Keenan, John Witt, and Major W.N.
 Penn.
 Hickman owned and operated a mill approximately one half-mile (800 m) south of Florida, while Penn had a dry goods store near there as well.
 Penn soon moved his store into Florida proper, becoming the town's first business.